Bursting with luscious seasonal flavors, these tasty fall salad recipes will keep you cozy inside as winter draws in.

 There are over 20 to choose from, with crazy delicious combos of tastes and textures.

-Bright and tangy, this colorful salad is made with roasted sweet potato, feta, avocado, and leafy spinach.
+Bright and tangy, theses colorful fall salads are made with roasted sweet potato, feta, avocado, and leafy spinach.

 It’s a fun blend of flavors, with creamy cheese, salty pepitas, and a nutty tahini dressing.